Approximations and modifications of celestial dynamics tested on the three-body system: Modifications of accelerations and gravitational attractions

 Theoretically, one can modify the classical dynamics of a celestial system of $N$ objects, with the acceleration $\textbf{a}_i$ and force $\textbf{F}_i$ in Eq.
-(1) in at least two ways: by modifying the accelerations $\textbf{a}_i(t) $(MOND) \cite{Milgrom1983} or by modifying the gravitational attractions $\textbf{F}_i(t)$ (MOGA) \cite{Toxvaerd2024a}.
-The two modifications are equal for a system of two objects \cite{Toxvaerd2024a}, but they differ significantly for a many-body system.
+(1) in at least two ways: by modifying the accelerations $\textbf{a}_i(t)$: MOND,QuMOND \cite{Milgrom1983,Milgrom2010} or by modifying the gravitational attractions $\textbf{F}_i(t)$: Yukawa-modification \cite{Fischbach2001}, and MOGA \cite{Toxvaerd2024a}.
+The two kinds of modifications are qualitatively equal for a system of only two objects, but they differ significantly for a many-body system.

 The modification, $\mu $ in MOND, of the acceleration $\mid\textbf{a}_i\mid$ is obtained with the ''standard interpolation function"

 or the interpolation function proposed in \cite{Gentile2011}

 with the MOND modification given by